 The offer of a vanishing deductible certainly seems beguiling.
-Car insurance companies say they'll reward customers by trimming their collision deductibles after a few years of crash-free driving.
+Car insurance companies say they'll reward customers by trimming their collision deductible after a few years of crash-free driving.

 Nationwide, The Hartford and Allstate offer these "vanishing deductible" discounts, frequently pitched through TV commercials.
 Allstate calls it a "Deductible Rewards" plan while The Hartford, also evoking the near-magical in its pitch, goes with "Disappearing Deductible."